The Dutch Colonial Environmental History Network

 • Jan Kok (Sri Lanka, Thombos).
 Exploring 18th century population and land registers of colonial Ceylon.

-Leiden University
+Leiden University (LEI)

 • Margriet Hoogvliet, Reinder Storm.
 Library, historical map collection

-National Archives
+Dutch National Archives (The Hague)

 • Maarten Bosker.
 Economist.
 International Trade.